XENONnT/saltax/jobs/README.md

 ## Tips

 - You need to download yourself `raw_records` and `raw_records_aqmon` before submission!
 - Unless you are working on AmBe, put `mem_per_cpu = 45000` (MB) should be enough.
 Otherwise please do `55000`.
-- In `package` you can put either `wfsim` or `fuse`.
-They are both supported but of course `fuse` is preferred.
-Please make sure you have the master branch `wfsim` to avoid any photon timing bug.
 - When deciding `generator_name`, take a look in `saltax/saltax/instructions/README.md`.
 - In `recoil`, put NESTID. (`8` is `beta`, `7` is `gamma`, `0` is `WIMP`).
 - In en_range, only specify it when you are using a flat spectrum generator.
 Otherwise keep in mind that it will be treaed as None no matter what you put.
 Also keep in mind that it is recoil energy, rather than observable energy, so the quenching need to be considered for NR case.